 The Mental Health Implementation Plan identifies opportunities for the growth of peer support workers up until 2024.
 Independent thought pieces (below) have also made a helpful contribution to help us understand, plan and expand the presence of peer support workers in mental health settings.
 Our ambition is to support the development of peer support workers nationally and to grow supervisor capacity and capability.
 This is across the following areas: perinatal mental health, adult severe mental illnesses (SMI) community care, adult crisis alternatives and problem gambling mental health support.

-Equality, diversity and inclusion are fundamental to human rights and therefore to Peer Support workers core beliefs and values.
+Equality, diversity and inclusion are fundamental to human rights and therefore to peer support workers' core beliefs and values.
 That’s why the NHS welcomes people from all ethnicities, genders, sexual orientations, socio-economic classes, religions, disabilities and ages in everything we do.
-This is in line with HEE’s commitment to a diverse and inclusive workforce which can provide person-centred care.
+This is in line with HEE’s commitment to a diverse and inclusive workforce.

 HEE’s New Roles in Mental Health Implementation Group for Peer Support Workers commissioned this competence framework to support the projected expansion in the number of peer support workers.
 It forms part of our national programme to develop new roles, and expand others, to transform the mental health workforce.